nmachine-io/doc-site/docs/models/suppliers/supplier-overview.md

 ### The `native` Serializer

-The second currently supported way to manipulate the original output is the `native` serializer.
+The second currently supported serializer is the `native` serializer.
 You should use this serializer if the original return value is a Python object whose properties/methods you need to access.

+> **There are obvious security risks** with this method.
+Whenever possible, use the `jq` serializer instead.

 The most common reason to use the `native` serializer is to talk to `KatRes` objects.
 The following example demonstrates how the `native` serializer can: